Cassette Beasts

 Cassette Beasts is a role-playing video game developed by Bytten Studio and published by Raw Fury.
 It was released for the PC on April 26, 2023, and was released for the Xbox Series X/S, Xbox One, and Nintendo Switch on May 25, 2023.
 It was released simultaneously on Xbox Game Pass as the day of its PC release date.
 It was released for Android and iOS on January 15, 2025.

 The game is inspired by the Pokémon video game series and follows the progress of the player as they transform into monsters using a cassette player while trying to return home.
 Cassette Beasts received generally favorable reviews from critics, who commented positively on its complexity.
 The game was nominated for a 2024 BAFTA Games Award, but lost.

+In June 2026, it was announced that a sequel Cassette Beasts 2002 is currently in development and will be released on the PlayStation 5, Xbox Series, Switch 2, and PC.

 Gameplay

 The game's battle system involves turn-based attacks with monsters that the player and their companion have transformed into.

 Cassette Beasts is a monster-taming game that follows many common conventions of the collect and battle genre.
 The game is played in a third-person view, overhead perspective and consists of three basic screens: an overworld on the island of New Wirral, where the player was transported to; a side-view battle screen; and a menu interface in the form of a cassette player, where the player can configure their monsters, items, and settings.